rajatjain-21/Rajat-Explains/clc06j36805w4qrnvh1j4cpqn.md

 ### 🙋🏻‍♂️ User stories

 * I want to pause videos, image carousels, or animations when the user leaves the page

 * I want to stop downloading a heavy module or media when the user is not on the page currently?

 * I want to run some operations or processes in background on my page when the user is away?

 * How do I stop displaying live data from an API temporarily while the user is away.

 Multiple problems, ✨one solution✨ - [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API)

-This is a little-known web API that rates last fourth in awareness in the [State of JS Survey](https://2021.stateofjs.com/en-US/features).
+> This is a little-known web API that rates last fourth in awareness in the [State of JS Survey](https://2021.stateofjs.com/en-US/features).

 ### 🏅 Page Visibility API

-It lets you know when a user has left the page.
+This API lets you know when a user has left the page.
 To be precise, the API triggers an event whenever **the page visibility status changes**, either when the user minimizes or maximizes the window or switches the tab.

 In the past, one had to use gimmicks to know if a user had switched tabs or minimized the window.
 The most popular was using the `blur` and `focus` browser events.
 Using these events would result in something like the following: